costarc/MSXPi/README.md

 Please refer to the full documentation under "documents" folder in github for detailed setup procedure and other information.

-There are two main steps to setup MSXPi, once you choose the correct branch for your interface:
+There are a few steps to setup MSXPi:

 - Setup Rapsberry Pi with the server-side software (Raspberry Pi SD Card)
 - Setup MSX with the client side software (MSX SD Card / disk drive)